LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/examples/1_example_open_conversation.md

 search: include
 ---

-This examples illustrates how to create a conversation.
-For the JSON payload, please have a look at the [Messaging Window API](https://developers.liveperson.com/consumer-int-overview.html) with its integrated [Request Builder](https://developers.liveperson.com/consumer-int-msg-reqs.html) to get an example of the accepted payloads.
-The API batch endpoint expects an set of JSON payloads, each represents a different type of request to UMS.
-The order of payload is important in order to create a new conversation.
+This examples illustrates how to create/open a conversation using the **CONVERSATION** API endpoint.

+In general, For the JSON payload, please have a look at the [Messaging Window API](https://developers.liveperson.com/consumer-int-overview.html) with its integrated [Request Builder](https://developers.liveperson.com/consumer-int-msg-reqs.html) to get an example of the accepted payloads.

+* The API batch endpoint expects a set of JSON payloads, each represents a different type of command to UMS.
+* The order of payload is important in order to create a new conversation.

-First, the _SetUserProfile_ payload, second the _ConsumerRequestConversation_ payload, and optionally, last but not least the _PublishEvent_ payload.
+First comes the _userprofile.SetUserProfile_ payload, second comes the _cm.ConsumerRequestConversation_ payload.
 These payloads are only required once to open a conversation.

+**Note**
-**Note** - In the future we are planning to change it and not to require this in order to create a conversation, i.e. to make the _SetUserProfile_ also optional).
+* In the future we are planning to change it and not to require this in order to create a conversation, i.e. to make the _SetUserProfile_ also optional).
+* Once the conversation is already open, you are allowed to use _userprofile.SetUserProfile_ again but not in this batch endpoint.
+You should use the

 ### Create a new conversation